October 22, 2018

-Straight Outta Compton (1988), N.W.A.’s prescient treatise against police brutality and intimidation in South Central Los Angeles.
+Straight Outta Compton (1988), N.W.A.’s prescient treatise against police brutality in South Central Los Angeles.
 “Fuck tha Police,” indeed.

 Introducing the Hardline According to Terence Trent D’Arby (1987), the most important album since Sgt.
 Pepper, according to Terence Trent D’Arby

-Less Than Zero (1988), Produced by Rick Rubin, with LL Cool J’s “Going Back to Cali,” the Bangles, Public Enemy, Slayer, Danzig, Black Flames and others.
+Less Than Zero (1988), Produced by Rick Rubin, with LL Cool J’s “Going Back to Cali,” the Bangles, Public Enemy, Slayer, Danzig and others.